chandanhpcic/docs/source/manual/etpro_telemetry.rst

 out of reach for the latter.
 An important extra security addition is an Intrusion Detection and Prevention System (IDS/IPS).

-The IDS/IPS available in OPNsense is based on Suricata.
+The IDS/IPS available in Reticen8 is based on Suricata.
-This open source IDS/IPS engine has proven its value in OPNsense, especially in combination with the free Proofpoint ETOpen ruleset.
+This open source IDS/IPS engine has proven its value in Reticen8, especially in combination with the free Proofpoint ETOpen ruleset.

-The need for valuable threat detection data and the increasing importance of additional network security has brought Proofpoint and OPNsense together.
+The need for valuable threat detection data and the increasing importance of additional network security has brought Proofpoint and Reticen8 together.
 Our joined efforts resulted in the ET Pro Telemetry edition.

 The ET Pro Telemetry edition embraces our vision that sharing knowledge leads to better products.

-When you allow your OPNsense system to share anonymized information about detected threats - the alerts - you are able to use the ET Pro ruleset free of charge.
+When you allow your Reticen8 system to share anonymized information about detected threats - the alerts - you are able to use the ET Pro ruleset free of charge.

 ..